adelriosantiago/adelriosantiago-blog/dropbox-continuous-deployment/eng.md

 Now you can invite your team and start developing websites together.

-Bear in mind that by using Dropbox you are losing the chances to resolve conflicts like in GIT, so far Dropbox only creates a conflicted copy of your work that you will have to merge manually or with a merging tool. ~~Also, bear in mind that with Dropbox there is no way to go back in history. **Once you lose a file version, its gone, forever**.~~ A very nice feature that seems to be added recently allows you to go back in history, but still, bear in mind that Dropbox is not a replacement of GIT.
+Bear in mind that by using Dropbox you are losing the chances to resolve conflicts like in GIT, so far Dropbox only creates a conflicted copy of your work that you will have to merge manually or with a merging tool. ~~Also, bear in mind that with Dropbox there is no way to go back in history. **Once you lose a file version, its gone, forever**.~~ A very nice feature that seems to be added recently allows you to go back in history, but still, bear in mind that *Dropbox is not a replacement of GIT*.

+Also note that someone with access to your computer could easily create, copy or delete files or folders on your server.
+Even more, if you lose access to your mail associated with it, personal information could end up in wrong hands.
+I have noticed that by far what makes Dropbox a *not a very safe tool* is how easy is to forget remove users that you have previously shared access.
+If you use Dropbox on a daily basis I bet that there is at least one folder that is shared with a person that shouldn't be there...
+I once conducted a small quick and informal poll/test and found that 3 out of 5 people using Dropbox for at least 1 year would end up kicking a person from a folder after I asked them to review their shared folders.
+There are 3 out 5 chances that will end up kicking someone from a Drop folder if you go right now to your shared folders.

+Still, Dropbox as a CI tool is very powerful and useful, if you have an early startup give it a try!

 <hidden>fast drafting</hidden>